Kiwi Space Activator

 Round 1: Flight costs only with cash co-funding

-Round 1 will fund flight costs only.
-Co-funding will be limited to cash contributions, counted only from the date funding is awarded.
-This focus is designed to target projects that are closest to being flight ready, closer to market, and better positioned to attract cash investment.
+Round 1 funded flight costs only.
+Co-funding was limited to cash contributions, counted only from the date funding is awarded.
+This focus was designed to target projects that are closest to being flight ready, closer to market, and better positioned to attract cash investment.

 Round 1 closed on 1 March 2026.